BITS for GAPS: Bayesian Information-Theoretic Sampling for hierarchical GAussian Process Surrogates: Numerical Example: Phase Equilibria

 To assess how BITS explores and refines the design space, we track the approximated entropy field and its maxima over successive iterations.
 Figure~\ref{fig: entropy_surfaces} shows the approximated entropy across the design space for the first six iterations of BITS for GAPS.
 Figure~\ref{fig: entropyviters} shows the maximum entropy (minimum information) found for 30 search iterations.

 Figure~\ref{fig: entropy_surfaces} demonstrates that the BITS for GAPS successfully identifies the maximum entropy in the design space across iterations.
 At iteration one (Fig.~\ref{fig: entropy_surfaces}a), the entropy is greatest where training data are scarce (high temperature, \proh-rich).
-Figures~\ref{fig: entropy_surfaces}b-\ref{fig: entropy_surfaces}d show that entropy is greatest at the extremes of the design space.
-Figures~\ref{fig: entropy_surfaces}e and~\ref{fig: entropy_surfaces}f show that the most uncertain design points lie at the temperature extremes.
+All figures show that the most uncertain design points lie at the temperature extremes.
 Taken as a whole, this sampling pattern makes sense.
 Moreover, a GP is an interpolative method, so information (entropy) would be low (high) at the extremes of the design space and regions where data are scarce.

-Figure~\ref{fig: entropyviters} shows that the maximum entropy of the GP surrogate generally decreases as BITS for GAPS explores the design space.
-Notable increases in maximum entropy occur at iterations three and four.
-The point of maximum at iteration two (Fig.~\ref{fig: entropy_surfaces}b) explains this increase.
-Specifically, the sampled condition lies in the water-rich region, where high activity coefficient values reflect significant deviations from ideal mixing.
-These increases likely reflect the GP’s response to behavior in the Wilson (ground truth) model that deviates from prior trends, thereby introducing local complexity that increases posterior uncertainty.
+Figure~\ref{fig: entropyviters} shows the evolution of the maximum posterior predictive entropy and the corresponding minimum information over successive BITS iterations.
+The maximum entropy, taken over all evaluated candidate models at each iteration, decreases as the algorithm explores the design space, indicating a progressive reduction in model uncertainty.
+Conversely, the minimum information, defined as the negative of the maximum entropy, increases over iterations, reflecting the cumulative information gain achieved through sequential sampling.
+Together, these trends demonstrate that BITS for GAPS effectively drives the surrogate model toward more informative and confident predictions as the search proceeds.